svobs/outlet/README.md

 * [5] Run multiple concurrent ops
 * [3] Optimal Path - CommandBuilder: look up MD5 for src_node and use a closer node
 * [1] UID <-> MD5/SHA256
-* [5] OpLedger: simplify the op tree each time the next change is requested
+* [5] OpLedger: simplify the op tree each time the next change requested
 * [3] Bulk delete dir trees instead of one by one
+* [5] Progress bar for current task + view all pending & current tasks